-Information relating to evaluation of Proposals and recommendations concerning awards shall not be disclosed to the Consultants who submitted the Proposals or to other persons not officially concerned with the process, until the publication of the award of Contract.
-The undue use by any Consultant of confidential information related to the process may result in the rejection of its Proposal and may be subject to the provisions of the GOL's antifraud and corruption policy.
+Information relating to the evaluation of Proposals and recommendations concerning awards shall not be disclosed to the Consultants who submitted the Proposals or to other persons not officially concerned with the process until the award of Contract.
+The undue use by any Consultant of confidential information related to the process may result in the rejection of its Proposal and may be subject to the provisions of the GOL's anti-fraud and corruption policy.